 • The night before competition: Eat a huge high-carbohydrate meal of pasta and bakery products.

-We now know that the theory was wrong because your muscles can only store a very limited amount of sugar and all extra carbohydrates are immediately stored as fat.
+We now know that the theory behind carbohydrate loading was wrong because even if you are skinny, you have a tremendous amount of fat in your body but only a very limited amount of sugar stored in your liver and muscles.
+You have only enough stored sugar to last for 12 hours at rest and 50 minutes of intense exercise.
+When you eat a lot of carbohydrates, a small amount of sugar (glycogen) is stored in your liver and muscles, and after your muscles and liver are filled, all of the rest of the sugar you take in is quickly converted into a type of fat called triglycerides.
 When you load up on refined carbohydrates such as bakery products, pastas and potatoes before a competition, you just become fatter.
 All the extra fat that forms will cause you to carry extra weight and slow you down during your race.
-If you already store too much fat, this overloading can make you diabetic or even suffer a heart attack.
+If you already store too much fat, this overloading can load your liver with fat to make you diabetic or even suffer a heart attack.
 If you already have blocked arteries leading to your heart, you can kill yourself by loading with sugar or flour for just one meal.

-The day before the race: The athlete does a very short, extremely high-intensity workout (such as a few minutes of sprinting) and then eats some extra food during the next 24 hours.
+The day before the race: Do a very short, extremely high-intensity workout (such as a few minutes of sprinting) and then eat some extra food during the next 24 hours.
 This results in a 90 percent increase in muscle sugar storage.
-Avoid sugared drinks and sugar-added foods as these can cause high blood sugar levels that can make the athlete feel sick.
+Avoid sugared drinks and sugar-added foods as these can cause high blood sugar levels that can make you feel sick.

 The pre-race meal: You can eat anything you want as long as it: